infamousjoeg/conceal/README.md

 # Conceal <!-- omit in toc -->

 Conceal is a command-line utility that eases the interaction between developer and OSX Keychain Access.
 It is the open-source companion to [Summon](https://cyberark.github.io/summon) as every secret added using this tool into Keychain is added using Summon-compliant formatting.
+If you don't plan on using Summon, it's still a great Keychain management tool.

 [![](https://github.com/infamousjoeg/conceal/workflows/Go/badge.svg?branch=master)](https://github.com/infamousjoeg/conceal/actions?query=workflow%3AGo) [![](https://img.shields.io/github/downloads/infamousjoeg/conceal/latest/total?color=blue&label=Download%20Latest%20Release&logo=github)](https://github.com/infamousjoeg/conceal/releases/latest)